cdsap/Bagan/README.md

 ![alt text](resources/bagan_1.png "Bagan image")

-Bagan is an experimental framework used to automate the execution, reporting and collection of data, from the builds of Gradle projects, using Kubernetes.
+Bagan is an experimental framework used to automate the execution, reporting and collection of data for Gradle projects, using Kubernetes.

 ![alt text](resources/experiment2.png "Bagan image")